Your technology should adapt to future demands and work with existing technologies, processes and infrastructure in your organisation.

 Fitting new technology into your organisation

 Each organisation’s technology and infrastructure will have services and issues that are unique.
-There are some common elements to consider when fitting new technology into your current or legacy system, including:
+But there are some common elements to consider when fitting new technology into your current or legacy system, including:

-- how different aspects of your organisation’s IT operating model come together, including business areas such as processes, governance, service support and service delivery
+- the coordination between your organisation’s IT operating model, the different business areas and their processes, governance, service support and service delivery

 - how the new technology will work with your service management

 - what skills and capabilities your organisation needs to deliver, support and continuously improve the new technology you’ll purchase

 Read how the Department for Transport’s Chief Architect has created a Digital Design Authority to help integrate new technology with their current technology.

 - adopting a continuous integration model so you can solve smaller issues iteratively